REVIEW

 by Don Wilkinson

 There is something particularly intriguing in one of the videos by Nabil (Nabeela) Vega, in which a figure is draped in a shimmering shroud of gold lame, their identity concealed, their face hidden.
-[Gender neutral pronouns are used at the request of the artist.]

 The cloaked figure is on a bridge over the Charles River, and the Hancock and the Prudential are clearly visible in the background.
 Pedestrians stroll by with barely a glance, focused runners do not slow their pace, and cars whiz by without an unnecessary beeping of the horn.